How To Speed Up Nerve Regeneration After Prostate Surgery

 While nerve regeneration takes time, there are actionable steps you can take to help your body heal and regain function.

 Recovering from prostate surgery can be a long journey, particularly when nerve damage affects vital functions like urinary control and sexual health.
 The good news?
 While nerve regeneration takes time, there are actionable steps you can take to help your body heal and regain function.
+For men in Adelaide, accessing the right support and therapies early can make a meaningful difference in how smoothly this process goes.

 1. Focus on Overall Health